awsdocs/aws-glue-developer-guide/doc_source/workflows_api_concepts.md

 ## Querying Static Views<a name="workflows_api_concepts_static"></a>

 Use the `GetWorkflow` API operation to get a static view that indicates the design of a workflow\.
 This operation returns a directed graph consisting of nodes and edges, where a node represents a trigger, a job, or a crawler\.
 Edges define the relationships between nodes\.
 They are represented by connectors \(arrows\) on the graph in the AWS Glue console\.

 You can also use this operation with popular graph\-processing libraries such as NetworkX, igraph, JGraphT, and the Java Universal Network/Graph \(JUNG\) Framework\.
 Because all these libraries represent graphs similarly, minimal transformations are needed\.

 The static view returned by this API is the most up\-to\-date view according to the latest definition of triggers associated with the workflow\.

 ### Graph Definition<a name="workflows_api_concepts_static_graph"></a>

 A workflow graph G is an ordered pair \(N, E\), where N is a set of nodes and E a set of edges\. *Node* is a vertex in the graph identified by a unique number\.
-A node can be of type trigger, job, or crawler; for example: `{name:T1, type:Trigger, uniqueId:1}, {name:J1, type:Job, uniqueId:2}`
+A node can be of type trigger, job, or crawler\.
+For example: `{name:T1, type:Trigger, uniqueId:1}, {name:J1, type:Job, uniqueId:2}`\.

 *Edge* is a 2\-tuple of the form \(`src, dest`\), where `src` and `dest` are nodes and there is a directed edge from `src` to `dest`\.